gmgsangeetha/CRTStudentFeedbackManagementSystem/README.md

 ## How It Works

-**Admin Workflow:**
+### Admin Workflow:

 1. Log in with admin credentials.
-2. Manage students and feedback access.
+2. Add a single student account by entering the Roll Number and Password.
+3. Bulk upload multiple student accounts using a CSV file.

+   * Create an Excel sheet with:

+     ```text
+     RollNo,Password
+     23NM1A0513,pass123
+     23NM1A0554,pass456
+     ```
+   * In Excel, click **File → Save As → CSV (Comma delimited) (*.csv)**.
+   * Upload the generated CSV file through the **Bulk Upload Students** option.
+4. Delete student accounts using the Delete Students option:

+   * Enter a single roll number to delete one student.
+   * Enter multiple roll numbers (one per line) to delete multiple students at once.
+5. Enable or disable feedback submission using a toggle switch.
+When feedback access is disabled, students cannot submit feedback and are shown a message    indicating that the feedback session is currently closed.
+6. View registered students.
-3. View and analyze submitted feedback.
+7. Filter, view, and analyze submitted feedback.

-**Student Workflow:**
+8. Change admin password and manage system access.

+### Student Workflow:

 1. Log in with roll number and password.
 2. Fill out the feedback form (auto-filled roll number).
 3. Submit feedback once.
+4. Receive a confirmation after successful submission.

 ---